ptliu/tandoph/README.md

 META II
 -------

-@meta The META II project is the project whose goals and technique most closely match our work.
+The META II project is the project whose goals and technique most closely match our work.
 META II gives the user the ability to write syntax rules for converting arbitrary constructs in the input language to assembly, and uses as its conversion method direct string search and